denix666/rustlens/README.md

 [![Latest Release](https://img.shields.io/github/v/release/denix666/rustlens?style=plastic)](https://github.com/denix666/rustlens/releases)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=plastic)](https://opensource.org/licenses/MIT)

 A powerful and intuitive ui tool for managing your Kubernetes (k8s) cluster.
 This program allows you to seamlessly interact with your cluster resources, streamlining your development and deployment workflows.
+It have buildin AI agent supporting Gemini and Amazon Bedrock, connected with buildin MCP tools that can execute almost all kubectl commands.

 ---